Edit on GitHub

 Prerequisites

-Studio Images
+DVC Studio Images

-Access to the Studio Docker images need to be provided by the Iterative team to enable the installation.
+Access to the DVC Studio Docker images need to be provided by the Iterative team to enable the installation.

 Software

-You can deploy Studio Self-hosted on any Kubernetes cluster (version => 1.20) that has an ingress controller configured and installed.
+You can deploy DVC Studio Self-hosted on any Kubernetes cluster (version => 1.20) that has an ingress controller configured and installed.

 The choice of ingress controller is up to you.
-We recommend the ingress-nginx controller, but Studio will work on other ingress controllers as well.
+We recommend the ingress-nginx controller, but DVC Studio will work on other ingress controllers as well.

 You'll also need to have the following CLI tools configured and installed: